Health and Safety

 Prompt attention to fire alarm signals is necessary to ensure the safety of students and employees.
 Whenever testing is being done on the fire alarm system, announcements before and after the testing are made.
 During those brief periods, fire alarm signals may be ignored.
 At all other times, activities must cease and prompt evacuation must begin when the signal sounds.
 Please close the room door behind you as you leave.

 People with a disability that prevents evacuation by stairway should be accompanied to the nearest stair-tower door.
 Do not use the elevators or attempt to take anyone down a stairway.
 Advise other evacuees of the situation and remain with the person(s) with the disability.
-If possible, call 6911 from a campus phone or (914) 251-6911 from a cell phone and advise the University Police of your situation.
+If possible, call from a cell phone and advise the University Police of your situation.
 The University Police will advise responding emergency personnel about your situation.
 If conditions warrant, move the person(s) with the disability into the stair tower after the evacuation, and be sure the stair-tower door closes behind you.
 The closed door provides protection from fire and smoke until the emergency personnel arrive.

-Chemicals, toxins, radioactive materials, and other potentially hazardous substances that have been brought onto the campus but were not bought through the Purchasing Office must be reported to the college’s environmental health and safety officer, Edward Musal, (914) 251-6917.
+Chemicals, toxins, radioactive materials, and other potentially hazardous substances that have been brought onto the campus but were not bought through the Purchasing Office must be reported to the college’s environmental health and safety officer from the Office of Environmental Health and Safety.
 Reporting the type and location of these substances is necessary in case of fire or other emergency.

 Health and safety concerns may be brought to the Union-Management Environmental Health and Safety Committee via any of its members, which include building managers.
-The committee is co-chaired by Eric Wildrick, the UUP representative, and Edward Musal, the college’s full-time environmental health and safety officer.
+The committee is co-chaired by Edward Musal, the college’s full-time environmental health and safety officer, and a UUP chapter representative.